KarlKadji/Financial-Budgeting-Dashboard/README.md

-The Personal Budgeting Project involves analyzing and optimizing personal financial data through data cleaning, exploratory analysis, and visualization.
+The Financial Budgeting Project involves analyzing and optimizing personal financial data through data cleaning, exploratory analysis, and visualization.
 The project is structured into three key components:

 Data Cleaning (My Finances(Cleaning))
   This phase includes the preparation of raw financial data for analysis by: